Patrick14Trani/MOTW-Character-Creator/Sessions/The Coldest Christmas.md

 ## Brainstorming

 ## The Hook
-Hasbro has reached out to a monster hunting agency.
+A wealthy organization has reached out to a monster hunting agency to hire a group of monster hunters to put a stop to a monster that threatens all of Christmas!

 ## The Monster